 - vi.
+Special subject teachers will send rubrics to parents at the beginning of the school year that are specific to their subject classes and align with the performance scale.
 The students in kindergarten through grade 3 will be graded using the rubric above for special subjects.
 An overall score will be used to determine the rating: - i.
 Outstanding 18 of the possible points or higher - ii.
 Satisfactory 14-17 of the possible points - iii.
 Needs Improvement 10-13 of the possible points - iv.
 Unsatisfactory Less than 10 of the possible points - vii.
-It is at the special subject teacher's discretion to determine if the child has earned an Outstanding, Satisfactory, Needs Improvement, or Unsatisfactory grade when a child has achieved differing ratings across each of the categories. - viii.
-Special Subject Teachers will enter one grade of O, S, N, U using the Performance Grading Scale rubric for Interim Progress Reports and Report Cards. - ix.
-Special Subject Teachers are required to notify parents of any child receiving a "Needs Improvement" or "Unsatisfactory" grade prior to Interim Progress Reports and Report Cards.
+It is at the special subject teachers' discretion to determine if the child has earned an Outstanding, Satisfactory, Needs Improvement, or Unsatisfactory Exceeds Expectations, Meets Expectations, Developing, Inconsistent, or Insufficient Evidence grade performance indication when a child has achieved differing ratings across each of the categories indicators. - viii.
+Special subject teachers will enter one grade of O, S, N, U EE, ME, DE, IN, or IE using their Performance Grading Scale rubric for Interim Progress Reports and Report Cards. - ix.
+Special subject teachers are required to notify parents of any child receiving a "Needs Improvement Developing" or "Unsatisfactory Inconsistent" grade indication prior to Interim Progress Reports and Report Cards.
 Parents are encouraged to schedule conferences with the special subject teachers when needed.
 Conferences will be documented. - d.
+Definitions for Grading Scale Terminology: - i.
+Subject Skill Engagement: The student's demonstration of interest and skill in the subject by using the tools, techniques, and knowledge focused on in class. - ii.
+Participation: The student's active involvement in class activities, discussions, and tasks when expected. - iii.
+Effort: The energy, focus, and persistence the student demonstrates in completing learning activities in accordance with classroom expectations.

+- iv.
+Inconsistent: Student performance varies significantly, making it difficult to determine a consistent overall level. - v.
+Insufficient Evidence: Student has missed 50% of classes or more, so not enough evidence is available to determine the student's level-this is not a positive or negative mark. - e.
 Citizenship: Citizenship will be evaluated for each class and reflected in the form of a comment for each course. - i.
 Citizenship comments may include respect, following directions, participation, and responsibility. - ii.
 Overall citizenship will be evaluated and certificates awarded each trimester for those students exemplifying positive citizenship using a rubric that includes: - 1.
 Collaboration with Peers - 2.
 Collaboration with Adults - 3.
 Passing Grades - 4.
-Involvement in PCA extracurricular activities. - e.
-Honors: - i.
+Involvement in PCA extracurricular activities.

+e.
+Honors:

+- i.
 Grades four (4) through eight (8) - 1.
-High Honors is defined as a grade of 93% in all classes.

-- 2. Honors is defined as an 85% or higher in all classes. - ii.
+High Honors is defined as a grade of 93% in all classes. - 2.
+Honors is defined as an 85% or higher in all classes. - ii.
 Grades kindergarten (K) through grade 3 is: - 1.
 High Honors is defined as a grade of 93% in all core classes and Outstanding in all special subjects. - 2.
-Honors is defined as an 85% or higher in all classes and Satisfactory in all special subject classes.
+Honors is defined as an 85% or higher in all core classes and Satisfactory in all special subject classes. - 3.
+Grades in K-3 special subject classes do not influence Honors or High Honors.